-Segmentation for non-production level network traffic
+Segmentation for non-production level network traffic.

-Security in “pure” IT network has some key differences than OT networks: easier deployment of additional security layers, more flexibility to enforce prevention policy and usually a larger team of security personnel.
+Security in “pure” IT networks has some key differences from OT networks: it is easier to deploy additional security layers on them, they are more flexible for enforcing prevention policies, and usually have a larger team of security personnel.

-Our recommendation is to deploy a separate gateway for the IT networks in Untertürkheim supporting the full range of the gateway capabilities (i.e. firewall, IPS, application visibility, SSL VPN …).
+Our recommendation is to deploy a separate gateway for the IT networks in Untertürkheim that support the full range of the gateway capabilities (i.e., firewall, IPS, application visibility, SSL VPN, etc.).
 The gateway should provide security for the non-production networks.
-The following diagram SITS 2.0 – Figure 12 presents a possible deployment
+The following diagram SITS 2.0, Figure 12, shows a possible deployment.